jorammutenge/jorammutenge.github.io/index.md

 ## My Data Visualizations

-I'll publish my data visualizations on this page!
+I will publish my data visualizations on this page!